MattEpstein-u/Image-Reconstructor/README.md

 # Image Reconstructor

+A- k-means:
+  - Centroids are initialized as uniformly random points in RGB space (independent of the dataset).
+  - Empty-cluster handling: centroids with zero assigned points are reassigned to a random data point during iterations (a pragmatic fix to avoid degenerate clusters).
+  - Small cluster handling: During iterations, centroids with < 8 pixels are reassigned to random data points.
+After convergence, centroids with < 8 pixels are permanently removed and k is updated accordingly.
+  - The implementation runs multiple random restarts and keeps the run with lowest inertia.
+  - Adaptive runs: Uses 32 runs for images with <200K pixels for better quality, 8 runs for larger images for performance.
-A small interactive web tool that visualizes an image's colors in 3D RGB space and demonstrates color reconstruction using k-means clustering.
+  - Balanced k optimization: After clustering, centroids that are sufficiently close together are automatically and repeatedly merged until no more close pairs exist, allowing the algorithm to reduce k from 6 to 1 if all centroids are in the same area.
+The merging threshold is set to balance color preservation with optimization. interactive web tool that visualizes an image's colors in 3D RGB space and demonstrates color reconstruction using k-means clustering.

 Features
 - Interactive 3D scatter plot of image colors (Red, Green, Blue axes) rendered with Plotly.